Bandwidth/ap-docs/methods/phoneNumbers/postPhoneNumbersNumberId.md

 {% common %}

-### Example: Change the Application resource a phone number uses for inbound calls and messages
+### Example 1 of 1: Change the Application resource a phone number uses for inbound calls and messages

 {% sample lang="bash" %}